edgardowardo/WindySky/README.md

 # The Requirements

-Build the [app requirements](https://github.com/edgardowardo/WeatherAlert/blob/master/Weather Alert UT - Sky.docx) in a week, as specified in the word document.
+Build the [app requirements](https://github.com/edgardowardo/WindySky/blob/master/weather alert UT.docx) in a couple of days, as specified in the word document.

 # Development Walkthrough